billyovo/discord-bosslist-db/README.md

 # discord-bosslist-bot
-A discord bot to remind and collect your town bosses.
+A discord bot to remind and summarise your town bosses.

 ## To Use
 Fill in the config.json, bossChannelID will be the channel you want the boss to send the messages.